UF-FSU CTSA K12 Mentored Career Development Program

-The University of Florida and Florida State University (UF-FSU) CTSA K12 Program provides advanced training in clinical and translational research while supporting awardees to conduct their own science to generate preliminary evidence for more advanced trials.
-The K12 program supports senior fellows and junior faculty from all departments, as long as the applicant has a focus on translational research to improve the public’s health.
+The University of Florida and Florida State University (UF-FSU) CTSA K12 Mentored Career Development Program, also known as the K12 Program, prepares emerging investigators to build a successful career in translational research by providing advanced training in clinical and translational research while supporting awardees to conduct their own science to generate preliminary evidence for more advanced trials.
+The K12 Program supports senior fellows and junior faculty from all departments, as long as the applicant has a focus on translational research to improve the public’s health.

 Key Personnel